loipf/DNAvc-pipeline/README.md

 # DNAvc pipeline

-a DNA variant calling pipeline from `.bam` files to `.vcf` files with stats report
+a DNA variant calling pipeline from indexed `.bam` files to `.vcf` files with stats report

 ---